 The CCL was founded in 1952 to secure equality of liberties, status and opportunities between men and women and to promote mutual understanding in those countries which make up today’s Commonwealth.
 Since 1967, the CCL has run a sponsorship scheme to help underprivileged girls of high academic ability to finish secondary school in their own country.
 To date, 1,200 girls have been sponsored.
 CCL Website.
 Contact by Email.

 Corona Worldwide (formerly Women’s Corona Society) was founded in 1950 and we have just celebrated 60 years.
 Corona’s aims are to provide support and education for women going overseas, as well as a range of services in the UK.
 We have 19 UK Branches and 20 Overseas Branches.
 We offer a briefing service for women and men embarking on their overseas postings, giving a more personal insight in what to expect in a new country.
 CORONA Website.
 Contact by Email.

 Founded by Dr. Inna Maks in 2020 EWA.UK European Women’s Association in the UK is at the forefront, representing European women across the country and instilling valuable foundations for well-being.
 It is a non-profit organisation, created to promote optimal health and better quality of life with the aim of bringing European women living in the UK closer to their home communities.
 EWA.UK Website.
 Contact by Email.

 FOCUS Information Services

 FOCUS is a membership organization that assists international professionals and their families to successfully settle in the UK.
 FOCUS staff have a combined total of 80+ years of first hand expat experience.
-We offer personal one-to-one contact in our Kensington office, seminars, a bi-monthly magazine, informational emails, career development and a website with over 7,000 resources.
+We offer personal one-to-one coaching, personalised support, seminars, workshops, trainings and a magazine, newsletters, career development and a website with over 7,000 trusted and tested resources.
 FOCUS Website.
 Contact by Email.